anhchangvt1994/vite-react_todo-app/README.md

 - You can read detail about advanced structure of Vite + React + TS project in this [repository](https://github.com/anhchangvt1994/vite-project--template-react-ts).
 - You can read detail about router, suspense and some common utilities in this [repository](https://github.com/anhchangvt1994/vite-project--template-react-ts__react-router).
+- You can experience the architecture above, along with SEO capabilities and lighthouse score optimization, as well as many other utilities, all of which promise to bring you a wonderful experience.
+And of course, you can use it for your own real-world projects [repository](https://github.com/anhchangvt1994/vite-project-template-react__seo-web-scraping).

 ## Table of contents